tomtomcoder155/Simple-study-generator/README.md

 # Simple-study-generator
-This is a study generator for python. it randomly assigns you a subject to study
+This is a study generator for python.
+It randomly assigns you a subject to study